For some people, their emotional support animal is the one thing keeping them stable in spite of suffering from severe mental illness.

 “It’s important to train your animal so that it doesn’t bother other people, as there are still establishments that will allow let them to accompany you--but it is now up to the establishment,” says Halyard.

 “People get such tremendous benefit from their emotional support animals!
 Emotional support animals reduce stress, lower blood pressure, and even can return a person to a higher level of functioning.
-A person who has a major mental illness may be able to live a fairly normal life,” explains Halyard.
+A person who has a major mental illness may be able to live a fairly normal life.
+Children with autism can feel safe enough to engage with others at school," explains Halyard.

 “If you already have psychiatric condition that substantially limits at least one of your major life activities, you may qualify to designate your pet as an emotional support animal,” adds Halyard.